ACM SIGMOD Vancouver, Canada, 2008

 Cultstud-l: This is an email service for thousands of academics, professionals, and writers in 40 countries who are interested in the study of contemporary culture.
 Cult cinema is of course a part of that.
 It is an ideal service to lurk in.
 There are regular announcements of exciting conferences, new books, job openings, and queries.
 We even found some authors for our series here.
 Edited by Gil Rodman, and based at the University of Minnesota, USA.

 Film Library at the University of British Columbia: The film collection housed in the UBC Visual Resources Centre recently past the magic number 5000 – over five thousand films on DVD, videotape, laser disk and 16mm film.
 With movies from thirty-eight countries (one-fifth of the films are Canadian), this unique collection offers a viewing and study service for students and faculty from across the campus, and occasionally from beyond.
 From an 1895 film of a baby having breakfast to David Cronenberg's sumptuous Eastern Promises, from short films by UBC students to documentaries about filmmaking, the environment and world architecture, the collection has something of everything – and is adding more every day.
+The collection harbours an eclectic mix of materials (among which some precious Canadian cult collections, like that of Larry Kent).
+Walk-in facility, where you can watch movies on-site.

 Film-maker’s Co-op : housed in New York, this is the largest archive and distribution centre for avant-garde, underground, and experimental cinema in the world, with some 5,000 films in its collection.
 It is especially interesting for its collections of Warhol, Kuchar, Anger, Brakhage, and other American avant-gardists with cult followings.
 The site has a searchable database, and each film title is annotated.